MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/technical-requirements.md

 description: "This topic describes the supported programming languages, COM visibility and method return type requirements, and details of the Outlook Social Connector (OSC) provider extensibility DLL."
 ---

-# Technical Requirements
+# Technical requirements

 This topic describes the supported programming languages, COM visibility and method return type requirements, and details of the Outlook Social Connector (OSC) provider extensibility DLL.

-## Programming Language and COM Requirements
+## Programming language and COM requirements

 You can create an OSC provider by using managed languages such as Visual C# or Visual Basic, or unmanaged languages such as Visual C++.
 You can use any tool that can create a COM-visible DLL component to develop an OSC provider.
 The decision to use a managed or unmanaged language to develop a provider should take into account the download size and dependencies of the provider installation package.